netxms/netxms-doc/admin/appendix.rst

       use password.
     - Empty string
   * - LibraryDirectory
-    - Defines location of library folder where drivers (ndd files) are stored.
+    - Defines location of library folder where drivers(ndd files) are stored.
       It's highly recommended not to use this parameter.
-    - Empty string
+    -
   * - ListenAddress
     - Interface address which should be used by server to listen for incoming connections.
 Use value 0.0.0.0 or * to use all available interfaces.